 Not necessarily.
 Sites can configure different thresholds per action and adjust them over time.
 A login action might require 0.7 while a search action on the same site accepts 0.3.

-What happens if CaptchaAI can't achieve my requested min_score?
+What happens if CaptchaAI can't achieve my requested min_score (Enterprise)?

 Related Articles